mattramostech/sword/crates/sword/README.md

 # Sword (`sword-rs`)

-A backend framework built on [Axum](https://github.com/tokio-rs/axum) and [SeaORM](https://github.com/SeaQL/sea-orm) for rapid API development.
+**The core library of the Sword ecosystem.**

+Part of [Sword](https://github.com/mateusramos/sword) — an ecosystem of libraries and tools designed to bring both **performance** and **productivity** to backend development and distributed systems in Rust.

+This library provides batteries-included utilities built on [Axum](https://github.com/tokio-rs/axum) and [SeaORM](https://github.com/SeaQL/sea-orm), letting you focus on business logic instead of boilerplate.

 ## Features